brutal-org/brutal/Readme.md

 - The standard library is old and unsafe, **don't use it**
 - Don't be afraid of writing type generic code

-Here is more resources the subject:
+Here is more resources on the subject:

 - [The modern C book](https://modernc.gforge.inria.fr/)
 - [Modern C and What We Can Learn From It - Luca Sas](https://www.youtube.com/watch?v=QpAhX-gsHMs)